-Ratest Handy \$10.50 Tube Checker
+Ratest Handy \$19.50 Tube Checker

 Tests Screen Grid and all other tubes in general use, both A. C. and D. C. Incredibly simple and compact, yet the most efficient tester ever designed.
 No complicated switches.
 Sepavoltage, with voltage and normal readings plainly shown.
-Operates from A. C. line.
-Anybody can handsome hardwood case-an ornament to your counter or shop and the state of the counter or shop and the counter or shop and spent for tube service and sales.
+Oper-ates from A. C. line.
+Anybody can use -- practically foolproof.
+Comes in entirely satisfied You handsome hardwood case -- an orma-can't lose ment to your counter or shop and the bard spent for tube service and sales.

-RATEST INSTRUMENTS COMPANY
+RATEST INSTRUMENTS COMPANY Greenwood, Miss,

-Greenwood, Miss. антиничностичностичностичностичностичностичностичностичностичностичностичностичностичностичностичностичностично with which you have succeeded in communicating during the contest in determining the total score.
+with which you have succeeded in communicating during the contest in determining the total score.